cgolian/matasano-cryptopals-js/README.md

 # matasano-cryptopals-js

-// TODO cg check and complete
-This repository contains my (frequently naive, sometimes maybe even plain wrong) solutions to the Matasano Cryptopals Challenges written in Javascript (which the original authors of the challenges probably hated).
+This repository contains my naive (sometimes maybe even wrong) solutions to the Matasano Cryptopals Challenges written in Javascript (which the original authors of the challenges probably hate).

 I used (and slightly modified) following implementations of SHA1 and MD4 for challenges 29 and 30:
 * https://github.com/chrisveness/crypto/blob/master/sha1.js